In supporting every wrong by Pakistan, Turkey trying to emerge as a new radical Islamic axis

 The FATF chief said Islamabad must impose sanction and prosecute those involved in terror financing.

-"Pakistan needs to do more on checking terror funding, it can''t stop now," he said.
+"Pakistan needs to do more on checking terror funding, it can't stop now," he said.